FROM ESCALATION BACK TO STRATEGIC GOALS

 Discussion of the analytical report with the owner

-What the owner implemented after the diagnosis over the course of three months:
+What the owner implemented within three months

-Now the company conducts training for new employees to make a smooth entry into the company
+Now the company conducts training for new employees to make a smooth entry

 Now all project tasks are transparent for each employee of the company

-The owner shared that, thanks to the work done, the situation within the team has noticeably improved:
+The owner shared that, thanks to the work done, the situation within the team has noticeably improved

 • Regular meetings have helped employees better understand the company’s goals and share experiences on complex cases